My Imperfect Good Dad & My Perfect Good Father

 I was his dearly loved and deeply cherished daughter.

-No matter what—even in times when I hurt his heart—he was always my faithful father.
+No matter what—even when I hurt his heart—he was always my faithful father.

-I’ve told different individuals and have even shared on social media a time or two, that I know it was because my dad was who he was with me that it laid a strong, rock-solid foundation for my relationship with my Heavenly Father: the One who is my Ultimate Protector and Great Provider; the One who loves and cherishes me more than any other has or ever will; the One who—even when I deeply grieve His heart—will always be my Faithful Father.
+I’ve told different individuals, and have even shared on social media a time or two, that I know it was because my dad was who he was with me that it laid a rock-solid foundation for my relationship with my Heavenly Father: the One who is my ultimate protector and great provider; the One who loves and cherishes me more than any other has or ever will; the One who—even when I deeply grieve His heart—will always remain my faithful Father.

 He was just being my good dad.